Bike numbers in Western Australia:

 As reported in March 2007 and based on data from Western Australia, Queensland and Victoria, the number of Australian children walking or riding a bicycle to school has plunged from about 80% in 1977 to the current level around 5%.

-The data on this website confirms that in Western Australia, the massive decline in cycling (and children's health and safety) began around 1991 when the helmet law was enacted.
+The data on this website confirms that in Western Australia, the decline in cycling began around 1991 when the helmet law was enacted.

 Government surveys suggest that from 1998 to 2007 there was a 159% increase in public usage of the 750 kilometre Perth Bicycle Network, which incorporates shared paths, bike lanes and cycle-friendly streets to provide an interconnected grid throughout the metropolitan area.
 This is not a recovery.
-A majority of the additional cyclists are riding without a helmet as more people have spurned the law so they can get healthy and reduce fuel consumption.
-Police enforcement of the helmet law has not been apparent in Perth since about 2000.
+A majority of the additional cyclists are riding without a helmet as more people have spurned the law so they can get healthy and reduce fuel consumption/greenhouse gases.
+Police enforcement of the helmet law has not been apparent in Perth since about 2000, although this is not uniform and some officers are still apprehending bare-head cyclists.

 For further Australian Bureau of Statistics data confirming the commuter cycling trends outlined on this page, see Travel to work in Australian capital cities, 1976-2006: an analysis of census data (PDF 296kb) published by the University of Melbourne in December 2007.